Improve the quality of life of people and families in Nicaragua through lower incidences of water and sanitation-related diseases and mortality

 Train network of community-based hygiene promoters to reinforce hygiene concepts on an ongoing basis

 Where we work, villagers obtain their drinking water from shallow, unlined, and uncovered hand-dug wells or open springs, often far from their homes.
 Our water projects include hand-dug wells, drilled wells, gravity flow systems, electric pump water systems, and water quality testing.

 Only 37% of rural Nicaraguans have sanitation facilities.
 Our sanitation projects include household double pit latrines, community wash stations, and school hand washing stations.

-Fuel-efficient, vented stoves: Indoor air pollution by traditional smoky wood burning stoves is as detrimental to health as smoking 2 packs of cigarettes a day.
-Families who have been very active int heir local reforestation program are eligible to construct fuel-efficient stoves in their homes, which use 60% less firewood and eliminate indoor smoke.
+Fuel-efficient, vented stoves: Indoor air pollution by traditional, smoky, wood-burning stoves is as detrimental to health as smoking 2 packs of cigarettes a day.
+Families that have been very active in their local reforestation program are eligible to construct fuel-efficient stoves in their homes, which use 60% less firewood and eliminate indoor smoke.

 This is the key to our success; through this program, the community learns how to reduce water and sanitation-related illness through good hygiene practices.
 El Porvenir Health Educators teach communities how to maintain their projects through community workshops and household visits.
 They also identify and train local hygiene and health promoters and ensure a Potable Water Committee has been formed.
 This committee is responsible for organizing ongoing maintenance.